KLemonLab/DpiMGE_Manuscript/SupplementalMethods_COGs.md

 ### GCs by COG Category

-The table “GCsbyCOG” groups the genes by Accessory vs. Soft/Core status, and nested inside as the COG category.
+The table “GCsbyCOG” groups the genes by “Accessory” vs. “Soft/Core” status, and nested inside as the COG category.

 ``` r
 GCsbyCOG <- DpigPangenome %>%